Improving Your English

 Everyone and their mother

 This is an easy family idiom to slip into everyday conversation.
-If you want to describe a large number of people in an exaggerated way, say everyone and their mother.
+If you want to describe a large number of people in a hyperbolic (exaggerated) way, say everyone and their mother.

 “The supermarket was so busy this evening.
 I think everyone and their mother had decided to go shopping at the same time.”